-Expected Results (Outcome or Indicators Baseline Overall Progress (Cumulative achievements) a inst Annual Targets ned in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) spatial plan approved Output 3.2.: Empowered local stakeholders are able to benefit from REDD.
+Expected Results (Outcome or Indicators Baseline erall Progress tive achievements) Progress Against Annual Targets (Achievements gained in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) reached 3.1.6 The REDD mainstreamed spatial plan approved Output 3.2.: Empowered local stakeholders are able to benefit from REDD.
 3.2.1 Capacity needs assessment made.
 3.2.2 Capacity building & training modules developed.
 3.2.3 Trainers have been trained.
 3.2.4 Training and other capacity building activities have been Implemented.
 3.2.5 Follow-up activities required to improve and sustain capacity have been assessed.
 Low awareness and high level of misconception REDD at village and district level.
 All REDD proposals driven by foreign agencies December 2010 3.2.1 Capacity needs assessment made.
 3.2.2 Outline for capacity building & training modules prepared.
 December 2011 3.2.2 Capacity building & training modules developed.
 3.2.3 Trainers have been trained.
 3.2.4 Training and other capacity building activities have been implemented.
 3.2.5 Follow-up activities required to improve and sustain capacity have been assessed.
 Established Working Groups in Central Sulawesi.
 Capacity development: (1) Working Groups' members have increased level of understanding on REDD+ issues (Feb 2011).
 (2) Participation of Central Sulawesi REDD+ Working Group members at Training of Trainers event organized by Conservation International and University of Indonesia on Climate Change and REDD+ (May 2011).
 (3) Supported the participation of Central Sulawesi journalists in the training on the issues of climate change, REDD+ and FPIC at Jakarta (Apr 2011) (4) Initial scoping mission for capacity need assessment for Central Sulawesi (Nov 2011) (5) REDD+ Training Profile (Jun 2012).
 Knowledge sharing: (1) Disseminated information on climate change and REDD+ issues to Central Sulawesi REDD+ Working Group (Feb 2011 to-date).
 (2) Central Sulawesi Media Gathering to promote the understanding of REDD+, climate change issues and the UN-REDD Programme (Feb 2011) (3) Institutional mapping for REDD+ knowledge and learning facility report (Feb 2012).
 Networking: (1) Facilitated participation in the ASFN Conference on Social Forestry and community engagement (May 2012).
 (2) Facilitated participation of Central Sulawesi Government officials in Durban COP 17 Side Event.
 (3) Local participation in regional discussion on post-Cancun organized by RECOFTC and FAO in Chiang Mai (Thailand) (Feb 2011).
 Report of need assessment at district level.
 Modules for training are developed.
 Implemented trainings at local level.
 Report on institutional mapping on REDD+ knowledge and learning facility at Central Sulawesi (Feb 2012).
 In collaboration with Forestry Training Center (Pusdiklat Kehutanan) developed a book of training profile for Climate Change and REDD+ (Jun 2012).
-Output 3.3.: Multi-stakeholder endorsed District Plans for REDD implementation.
-3.3.1 5 (five) districts in which REDD is most feasible identified Few district spatial plans endorsed at national level December 2010 3.3.1 5 (five) districts in which REDD is most feasible identified.
-December 2011 A set of criteria to select pilot districts is established.
-5 (five) UN-REDD pilot districts have been selected, i.e. Sigi, Donggala, Parigi Moutong, Toli-Toli, and Tojo Una-Una.
-Selected 5 districts REDD+ plan of Central Sulawesi is developed.
-Training for Trainer for FPIC facilitators to implement piloting FPIC (Mar 2012).
-Piloting of the Implementation of FPIC guideline for the Dampelas Tinombo Forest Management Unit's forest rehabilitation
+Output 3.3.: Multi-stakeholder 3.3.1 5 (five) districts in Few district spatial plans endorsed at December 2010 3.3.1 5 (five) districts in which REDD is A set of criteria to select pilot districts is established.
+Selected 5 districts REDD+ plan of Central Sulawesi is Training for Trainer for FPIC facilitators to implement piloting FPIC (Mar 2012).